graphql-java/graphql-java-extended-scalars/readme.md

 > use 15.0.0 or above for graphql-java 15.x and above
 >
 > use 16.0.0 or above for graphql-java 16.x and above
+>
+> use 17.0.0 or above for graphql-java 17.x and above

 Its currently available from JCenter repo and Maven central.